-Lapidaries and Collectors - The towns of Lander and Riverton are the centers of jade collecting and lapidary work.
-Persons intereasted in purchasing uncut jade, jade jewelry, or art objects may obtain the name of reputable dealers by writing to the Chamber of Commerce of either town.
+The towns of Lander, Riverton and Rawlins are the centers of jade collecting and lapidary work.
+Persons interested in purchasing uncut jade, jade jewelry, or art objects may obtain the names of reputable dealers by writing the Chamber of Commerce in those towns.